seal-io/appilot/README.md

 | WALRUS_DEFAULT_PROJECT | Project name for the default context, valid when Walrus toolkit is enabled. | "" |
 | WALRUS_DEFAULT_ENVIRONMENT | Environment name for the default context, valid when Walrus toolkit is enabled. | "" |

+### Using Kubernetes Backend

+Follow steps in quickstart to run with Kubernetes backend.

 ### Using Walrus Backend

 > **Prerequisites:** [Install Walrus](https://seal-io.github.io/docs/quickstart).